VAR-META-Tech/hewego/README.md

 - API, Indexer: ``NestJS``
 - SmartContract: ``Solidity``
 ## Prerequisite
 - You must install Node version 18 or newer.
-To run stable application, we recommend using node version ``18 -> 22``.
+To run stable application, we recommend using node version ``18``.

 ## Env
 Before starting the app you would need to setup env variables.
-To do so first go to the root ``apps`` dir of monorepo and copy all .env.example in each sub folder to ``.env`` file equivalently.
+To do so first go to the root ``apps`` dir of monorepo and copy all ``.env.example`` in each sub folder to ``.env`` file equivalently.
 ## Installation
 ```bash
 $ npm install -g pnpm